MarcoMuellner/domaindrivenjs/docs/guide/ddd/tactical-design.md

 ## Summary and Next Steps

 Tactical design gives you a rich toolkit for implementing domain models that express business concepts directly in code.
-Domainify simplifies this with composition-based patterns, immutability, validation, and event support.
+DomainDrivenJS simplifies this with composition-based patterns, immutability, validation, and event support.

 To learn more about specific building blocks in depth, check out these guides:
 - [Value Objects](../core/value-objects.md)